 2] Look for the option which says “Boot to Drive or Network.”

 Along with this, you will have the opportunity to choose between UEFI or BIOS.
 Identify it.
-If you Boot into a network which doesn’t support UEFI, you will have to start over.
+If you boot into a network that doesn’t support UEFI, you will have to start over.
 The menus could look similar to the options as below.

 UEFI: USB Drive or BIOS: Network/LAN.

-Both of these options use the same device and media but boots the PC in a different firmware mode.
-In case you need to disable UEFI security feature, navigate to Security > Secure Boot and disable the feature.
+Both of these options use the same device and media but boot the PC in different firmware modes.
+If you need to disable the UEFI security feature, navigate to Security > Secure Boot and disable it.

 How to find the firmware mode